-- Step-down and step-up support for patients in forensic mental health services, and admission avoidance for Tier 4 CAMHS will be integrated through bilateral commissioning arrangements and pathways, ensuring the most appropriate use of resources across the MH pathway. - This will be supported by the applications made by each of our mental health providers to NHS E's New Models of Care process, including considering how to devolve the specialist commissioning responsibility to the local level. - We will also develop an efficient pathway to enable patients with a learning disability in secure mental health settings to be repatriated to NEL and back into the community.
+- Step-down and step-up support for patients in forensic mental health services, and admission avoidance for Tier 4 CAMHS will be integrated through bilateral commissioning arrangements and pathways, ensuring the most appropriate use of resources across the MH pathway. - We will also develop an efficient pathway to enable patients with a learning disability in secure mental health settings to be repatriated to NEL and back into the community.